Home Living in Australia in 2025

 The Working Holiday Visa remains the main gateway for people under 31 or 35 (depending on your nationality).
 It allows to work and travel for 1 to 3 years in the country.
 But then you have to be able to obtain a work permit to stay and apply for permanent residency.
 It can nevertheless be a good option if your profession or profile does not fit into the lists provided by the Australian government for sponsors.

-The student visa (subclass 500) is accessible to everyone (regardless of your age).
+The student visa is accessible to everyone (regardless of your age).
 It will allow you to work while studying in Australia.
-The number of hours you can work is limited (48 hours per fortnight).
 Some courses (several years of university) may then offer you the possibility of obtaining a work visa allowing you to stay in the country.
 In any case, a student visa can greatly help you find a job in Australia.
 Your employer will know that you have a good level of English, that you can write well, etc.

 • Organise moving (container / sell your furniture etc.)